France and Germany fail to coax EU into Putin's arms

 "Especially the method - just to just come out [with the proposal] at the last minute.
 There was never going to be an agreement or a good result, only media headlines saying 'EU leaders clashed ...'," she added.

-"This proposal almost looks as though Putin himself had drafted it, as a result, the whole of central and Eastern Europe feels alienated.
+"This proposal almost looks as though Putin himself had drafted it.
+As a result, the whole of central and eastern Europe feels alienated.
 It's a nightmare," a second EU diplomat said.

 "Macron wants a free hand to do deals with Russia on the Middle East and Africa and Merkel wants a free hand to do business with Russia," he added.